Difference between data communication and digital communication

 The terms Data Communication and Digital Communication share a common word, i.e. Communication between them.
 Communication that natively means to share something; makes these terms look similar, but they are quite different from each other.
 While one term relates more to what is being communicated other is closer to what is the type and process of sharing involved during communication.
 Let us explore more into it now.

-Data Communication refers to the sharing or transfer of collection of facts, figures, etc. between devices capable of such exchanges using some of the others communication mediums.
+Data Communication – Data Communication refers to the sharing or transfer of collection of facts, figures, etc. between devices capable of such exchanges using some of the other communication mediums.
 Whenever we communicate we simply share facts, ideas, etc. in mutually agreed-upon language and speed with the maximum accuracy possible.
 The same is the case in data communication, here the effectiveness of Data Communication is determined by correctness in delivery, the accuracy of transfer, timeliness, and lesser variation in packet arrival times.

-Protocol is the rules that are agreed between sender and receiver which govern the entire exchange process.
-These protocols make the communication possible between two devices without them may be connected but won’t be communicating.
+- Protocol: The protocol is the rules that are agreed upon between sender and receiver which govern the entire exchange process.
+These protocols make communication possible between two devices without them may be connected but won’t be communicating.